10 Delicious Mabon Foods and Recipes Your Whole Family Will Love!

 - Cool, add beaten eggs, sugar, lemon juice, and rind.

 - Stir in cream.
 Line piepan with pastry and pour in filling.

 - Bake in hot oven (425 degrees F) for 10 minutes; reduce temp. to moderate (350 degrees F) and bake 30 minutes longer.

 - Top with meringue when cold and proceed as directed.

 4. Mabon Mulled Cider

 Apples are popular in the fall and rightfully so.
 They represent the goddess and the otherworld.
-What better way to celebrate Mabon than by crafting a delicious mulled cider for family and friends.
+What better way to celebrate Mabon than by crafting a delicious mulled cider for family and friends (adult friends, as it is alcoholic).
 Here’s a delicious mulled cider Mabon recipe.

 5. Mabon Foods: Fall Charcuterie Board